 Cause Consequence Potential impacts Increased mean temperatures Longer growing season Increased plant growth will require altered management requirements, especially cutting regimes and stocking density.
 Hotter summers Higher nitrogen concentrations resulting from reduced water volume and increased mineralisation.
 Higher evapotranspiration Increased nutrient loading may lead to eutrophication of ditch networks and an increased dominance of invasive generalist species.
 Higher evapotranspiration is likely to compound the effect of drought - see below.
 Altered seasonal rainfall patterns Increased seasonal variation in water table levels Loss of wetland specialists with narrow hydrological requirements.
-Drier summers Increased soil moisture deficit Drought Increased demand for water for agriculture and domestic use, potentially leading to increased abstraction and reduced water availability Low flows, leading to reduced dilution of pollution and nutrient enrichment Drying out of fens in summer, leading to a loss of individual species and changes in community composition.
+Drier summers Increased soil moisture deficit Drought Increased abstraction for agriculture and domestic use leading to reduced water availability Low flows, leading to reduced dilution of pollution and nutrient enrichment Drying out of fens in summer, leading to a loss of individual species and changes in community composition.
 Drying and oxidation of peat, followed by a release of nutrients, leading to further changes in community composition.
 Colonisation and competition by species more suited to lower water tables and drier conditions.
 Lower water tables leading to ground conditions becoming suitable for intensification of grazing or conversion to arable cropping, leading to a direct loss of habitat?
 Changed community composition, with increasing dominance of invasive, generalist species.
-Wetter Winters Increased risk of polluted run-off Increased nutrient inputs from in-washed sediment, leading to the loss of nutrient-poor vegetation types and associated species.
-Increase frequency of extreme rainfall events Increased frequency of flooding Unpredictable inundation of floodplain fen A shift in species composition to favour those species able to cope with long-term inundation.
-Potentially increased nutrient input, leading to benefits for those species able to utilise enhanced levels, and the potential loss of low-nutrient fens.
+Wetter Winters Increased risk of polluted run-off Increased nutrient inputs from in-washed sediment, leading to the loss of nutrient-poor vegetation types.
+Increase frequency of extreme rainfall events Increased frequency of flooding Unpredictable inundation of floodplain fen.
+A shift in species composition to favour those species able to cope with long-term inundation.
+Increased nutrient input, leading to benefits for those species able to utilise enhanced levels, and the potential loss of nutrient-poor fens.
 Increasing difficulty of management, leading to potential abandonment.
 Increased peat slippage and erosion in sloping valley head mires.
 Sea Level Rise Saline Intrusion Increased frequency of saline inundation Changes in community structure of sites near the coast, with a shift from freshwater to brackish communities.
-A shift towards inter-tidal habitats.
+A shift towards salt marsh habitat.